Portland cement: Setting and hardening

+Gas diffusion and radon permeability

+Ordinary Portland Cement (OPC) concretes can act as barriers to gases such as radon, with their effectiveness depending on the thickness of the concrete and its diffusion properties.
+Direct measurement of the radon diffusion coefficient in cement is complex, but it can be estimated from the oxygen diffusion coefficient, which is more readily obtained experimentally.
+The relatively low permeability of OPC to radon makes it useful in constructions where mitigation of radon exposure is required, such as in residential or underground structures.

 Use

 The most common use for Portland cement is in the production of concrete.
 Concrete is a composite material consisting of aggregate (gravel and sand), cement, and water.
-As a construction material, concrete can be cast in almost any shape desired, and once hardened, can become a structural (load bearing) element.
+As a construction material, concrete can be cast in almost any shape desired, and once hardened, can become a structural (load-bearing) element.
 Concrete can be used in the construction of structural elements like panels, beams, and street furniture, or may be cast-in situ for superstructures like roads and dams.
 These may be supplied with concrete mixed on site, or may be provided with 'ready-mixed' concrete made at permanent mixing sites.
 Portland cement is also used in mortars (with sand and water only), for plasters and screeds, and in grouts (cement/water mixes squeezed into gaps to consolidate foundations, road-beds, etc.).